-SCID SCID
+SCID

+This essay does not describe an existing computer program, just one that should exist.
 This essay is about a suggested student project in Java programming.
 This essay gives a rough overview of how it might work.
-It does not describe an actual complete program.
 I have no source, object, specifications, file layouts or anything else useful to implementing this project.
-Everything I have to say to help you with this project is written below.
-I am not prepared to help you implement it; I have too many other projects of my own.
+Everything I have prepared to help you is right here.

-I do contract work for a living, which could include writing a program such as this.
-However, I don’t do people’s homework for them.
+Though I am a programmer by profession, I don’t do people’s homework for them.
 That just robs them of an education.

-You have my full permission to implement this project any way you please.
+You have my full permission to implement this project in any way you please and to keep all the profits from your endeavour.

 Java Source Code SCID-style browser/editor

-“An invasion of armies can be resisted, but not an idea whose time has come.”
+An invasion of armies can be resisted, but not an idea whose time has come.”

 I mean, source code in files; how quaint, how seventies!

-~ Kent Beck
+~ Kent Beck (1961 age:56), evangelist for extreme programming.

 This is an enormous project, but you could start small.
 The basic idea is your pre-parse your code and put it in a database.
 The problem is programs are getting huger and huger.
 We need tools to help you temporarily ignore most of them so you can concentrate on your immediate needs.
 We need tools to rapidly navigate programs.
-We need tools to help you get an mental forest picture before delving into the tree detail.
+We need tools to help you get a mental forest picture before delving into the tree detail.

 Once you have your program pre-parsed, you can display the program in a variety of ways.
 Here are just a few examples: